Themefic-Team/instantio/readme.txt

 3. SideCart layout - The SideCart feature in instantio enables you to display the shopping cart from a side view.
 4. Popup cart layout - The Popup Cart feature display the cart contents in a popup window.
 5. Single Step Checkout - Single Step Checkout in instantio enables the checkout process in One Step
-6. UpSell and cross-sell - You can setup UpSell and cross-sell to boost your sales during the checkout process. ( Pro )
+6. UpSell and cross-sell - You can setup UpSell and cross-sell to boost your sales during the checkout process.
+(Pro)
 7. Lite theme - It Enables a lightweight and minimalistic, clean, and minimalist look.
 8. Dark theme -  The Dark theme is a sleek and sophisticated color theme with a black color palette.
 9. Glassmorphism theme - You can use the popular glass effect in the design.
 10. Gradient theme - It uses the smooth Gradient color effect to the instantio.
-11. Dedicated mobile layout - You can set a dedicated and optimized layout for mobile devices. ( Pro )
+11. Dedicated mobile layout - You can set a dedicated and optimized layout for mobile devices.
+(Pro)
-12. Progress bar - You can choose a different progress-bar style for on-page checkout. ( Pro )
+12. Progress bar - You can choose a different progress-bar style for on-page checkout.
+(Pro)
-13. Icons and custom icon upload - You can add fontawesome and remix icons, also you can upload any custom icon. ( Pro )
+13. Icons and custom icon upload - You can add fontawesome and remix icons, also you can upload any custom icon.
+(Pro)
 14. Design panel - You can change any color and style in the instantio.
 15. Cart icon selection - You can set different cart Toggle styles and Cart positions.
 16. Optimized assets - You can enable optimized settings to load optimized scripts
 17. Mini Cart - The Mini Cart Drawer feature allows you to add a cart drawer for WooCommerce and place it anywhere on your website.

 == Changelog ==

+= 3.3.28 – November 10, 2025 =

+- Updated: Information in readme.txt file.

 = 3.3.27 – November 09, 2025 =